flaviut/nim-by-example/content/content/for_iterators.md

 while true:
   # 1. grab an element
   let next = countTo20()
   # 2. Is the element bogus?
-Its the end of the loop, discard it
+It's the end of the loop, discard it
   if finished(countTo20):
     break
   # 3. Loop body goes here: